countable-web/open-source-corporation/peopleops/getting_started/TRELLO.md

 Stuff that's not clear enough to be in backlog yet.

 #### Requests
-Cards the client has requested that are not reviewed by the team yet.
+Cards the client has requested that are not reviewed by the Scrum Master yet to ensure they're actionable and clear.
 This is the starting point for anyone to add cards.
-We shouldn't leave cards here for long.
 If they're actionable, move them to Backlog.
 If they're not, write a comment to the client asking for more information in order to make it actionable, and leave it in the deferred column.
 If any additional requirements steps such as a mockup are required, mention that in the card.
 Attach any additional examples and/or specifications to the card.

 #### Feedback
 On this column, we may store cards that somehow needs our clients or manager review before proceeding into accomplishment.
 In practical terms, we use this section whenever we need some client data or feedback to proceed with our current task.

 #### Backlog
 Cards that are clear and actionable, and have an estimated impact and effort associated.
-This is the traditional Scrum backlog list, ordered by priority (highest on top)
+This is the traditional Scrum backlog list, ordered by priority (highest on top), by the Product Owner.
+There is only one backlog column, because we need to use the current sprint's lessons to plan future sprints.
+So, we cannot plan future sprints in advance, we can only set card priority.

 #### Sprint
 Cards actively being worked on in the current week.